dk/Prima/README.md

 Fribidi
 -------

-To support bi-directional text input and output you'll need C<Text::Bidi>
+To support bi-directional text input and output you'll need Text::Bidi module from CPAN.
-module from CPAN v2.10.
 The module is not a prerequisite; it'll need the external fribidi library to build.
-On windows the library is not installed by default, grab it here:
+On windows the library is not installed by default, you can grab it here:

   http://prima.eu.org/download/fribidi-win32.zip